 Students who apply for financial aid must apply each year in order to qualify for available funding.
 Information and forms may be obtained from the Financial Aid Office.
 Although applications are accepted on a revolving basis, the priority deadlines are March 31 for the fall semester and Oct.
 31 for the spring semester.
-For further information, contact the Financial Aid Office, which is open from 8 a.m. to 5 p.m. weekdays.
+For further information, contact the Financial Aid Office, which is open from Monday through Thursday 7 a.m. to 6 p.m.